git/git.github.io/rev_news/drafts/edition-30.md

 all of their comments.
 One point that Stefan and Junio both raised was how modification time was stored in the reflog.

-Initialy Shawned had planned to store them as seconds since the epoch in a 32 bit integer, but that wouldn't have worked after 2038.
+Initially Shawn had planned to store them as seconds since the epoch in a 32 bit integer, but that wouldn't have worked after 2038.
 So Shawn agreed after also discussing with Michael to have them in an 8 byte field storing microseconds since the epoch which will work